shobhikabharti/CloudTransformation/README.md

 - [ ] 23 SEP 2022 > Attended AWS Cloud Practitioner Event https://classnotes.puser.info/CPELinks_v3.html and checked in file in the Content folder
 - [ ] 26 SEP 2022 > Calendar full of AWS Events is all I wanted to put myself on Cloud 9
 - [ ] 29 SEP 2022 > Finished a few courses on https://explore.skillbuilder.aws/ and enrolled myself on Associate track
+- [ ] 30 SEP 2022 > After first 40 days of arranging courses, webinars, websites, materials, and events on the cloud, I am feeling confident that I can start with my deeper level of understanding now

 ## Into the bushy, thorny forest